nallen05/old-norse/README.md

 ## (1) Low-level grid-based terminal graphics engine

 Old Norse doesn't provide you with a widget for making a status bar.
-It provides you with tools to draw spans/sprites to the screen & animate them according to precise timing logic, so that you can make your own custom status bar.
+It provides you with tools to draw sprites to the screen & animate them according to precise timing logic, so that you can make your own custom status bar.
 The goal of the library is to make it easy to prototype a wide array of experimental game mechanics and interfaces, so long as they can be represented on a chunky terminal grid, within the constraints of a Unix-like terminal emulator.

 Our roadmap plan is to add support for [sixel graphics](https://en.wikipedia.org/wiki/Sixel).
 This will allow us to animate graphic images.
 However, the terminal grid will still remain the only coordinate system.
-Sixel sprites will snap to the same terminal grid.
+Sixel sprites will snap to the same terminal grid as ASCII characters.

 ## (2) UX speed & precision timing